- What is Form 61A?

 Statements of Financial Transactions were previously called Annual Information Returns (AIR).
 In this blog, we will delve into Form 61A, covering its transactions, filing requirements, and more.

-It is a legal document in which the details related to the Specified Financial Transactions are to be filled under Section 285BA of the Income Tax Act.
+It is a legal document in which the details related to the Specified Financial Transactions (SFTs) are to be filled under Section 285BA of the Income Tax Act.
 This form helps the Income Tax Department identify and monitor high-value transactions and compare them with the rest of the income reported by the individual in their income tax return.

 When high-value transactions and reported income do not reconcile, the department may issue a notice to the taxpayer.